Skip to content

 dtk run --select my_metric --steps load # optionally --from <date> for more history

 Path to a labels file of known incidents → supervised tuning.
-Without it (and without an autotune.labels_file in the config), an interactive terminal first prompts whether to enter incidents inline (No incident labels provided.
+It is usually unnecessary: when you’ve marked incidents in dtk tune (Label or Review mode, then Save incidents), they land in incidents/<metric>/ and dtk autotune auto-discovers the newest set there — so a plain dtk autotune --select <metric> runs supervised on them with no flag.
+Pass --incidents only to override that (or when the labels live elsewhere).
+Without any labels — no --incidents, no autotune.labels_file, no inline incidents, and nothing in incidents/<metric>/ — an interactive terminal first prompts whether to enter incidents inline (No incident labels provided.
 Enter them now?); decline — or run non-interactively (cron/CI/piped input, no prompt) — and tuning falls back to the unsupervised objective (a tight, well-calibrated band — see Unsupervised tuning).
 Supervised mode engages only if labeled timestamps land on loaded grid points; labels entirely outside the loaded series mark nothing and the run proceeds unsupervised.

---incidents (and autotune.labels_file) may also point at a directory of versioned labels files (e.g. incidents/<metric>/, what --label writes).
+--incidents (and autotune.labels_file) may also point at a directory of versioned labels files (e.g. incidents/<metric>/, what dtk tune writes on Save incidents) — the same store auto-discovery reads.
 When the terminal is interactive and the folder holds more than one set you’re prompted to pick one (default: the newest); non-interactive runs use the newest:

 Terminal window